queens-satellite-team/Space-School/lab1/lab1.md

 - The double forward slashes create comment lines.
 They are ignored from the rest of the lines of code and are there to help with reading the code and providing supplementary information.

 `void setup()`
 - This is a function specific to working with Arduinos.
-This function will only be executed once when the ARduino is powered on or after being reset.
-It is used  to setup any variables, objects, data, etc.
+This function will only be executed once when the Arduino is powered on or after being reset.
+It is used  to setup any variables, objects, data, etc. You can think of a function as a piece of code that proforms an action.
+We will get more into this later but if you are interested in knowing more see [here](https://www.arduino.cc/en/Reference/FunctionDeclaration)

 `void loop()`
 - This is another function specific to working with Arduinos.
 This function will be continuously executed in a loop while the Arduino is powered on.
 This is where we will be writing our code to collect and store our desired data.